 Electricity is obviously indispensable in today’s world, but without proper precautions electricity can be extremely dangerous.
 Electrocution is defined as death caused by electric shock but the term is frequently used to describe non-fatal injuries too.
 These accidents can have devastating results for the victim and their loved ones.
 Injuries from electric shock if not deadly, frequently cause chronic pain, organ damage, and can sometimes make it impossible for the victim to earn a living or return to the activities they once enjoyed.
-The impact to the victim and their family is often immediate and profound.
+The impact on the victim and their family is often immediate and profound.

-How serious the injury is depends on a variety of factors, including how long the victim is exposed to the electric current, how much current, the voltage, the path the current takes through the victim’s body, including whether the current passes through the victim’s heart or brain, moisture present in the immediate environment and the overall health of the victim.
+How serious the injury depends on a variety of factors, including how long the victim is exposed to the electric current, how much current, the voltage, the path the current takes through the victim’s body, including whether the current passes through the victim’s heart or brain, moisture present in the immediate environment and the overall health of the victim.
 If the victim survives the accident, they may be left with debilitating injuries, such as:

-Electrocution accidents can occur in the home, on the job site or virtually anywhere someone comes into contact with electricity, including a downed power line.
+Electrocution accidents can occur in the home, on the job site, or virtually anywhere someone comes into contact with electricity, including a downed power line.
 OSHA says about 350 electrocution accidents occur every year.
-Further, the National Institute for Occupational Safety and Health lists electrocution as a leading cause of on the job fatalities while the U.S. Bureau of Labor Statistics indicates 9% of the nearly 1,250 construction site deaths were due to electrocution.
-Unsafe working environments, poor installation of electrical devices and unsafe equipment and work practices are often the cause of such accidents and most if not all are preventable.
+Further, the National Institute for Occupational Safety and Health lists electrocution as a leading cause of on-the-job fatalities while the U.S. Bureau of Labor Statistics indicates 9% of the nearly 1,250 construction site deaths were due to electrocution.
+Unsafe working environments, poor installation of electrical devices, and unsafe equipment and work practices are often the cause of such accidents, and most if not all are preventable.

 However, electrocution accidents can occur from a wide range of circumstances, including: